 This chapter provides summaries of key policies with links to the complete policies where applicable.

 Missouri State University is a community of people with respect for diversity.
-The University emphasizes the dignity and equality common to all persons and adheres to a strict nondiscrimination policy regarding the treatment of individual faculty, staff, and students.
-In accord with federal law and applicable Missouri statutes, the University does not discriminate on the basis of race, color, religion, sex, national origin, ancestry, age, disability, or veteran status in employment or in any program or activity offered or sponsored by the University.
-Prohibited sex discrimination encompasses sexual harassment, which includes sexual violence.
-In addition, the University does not discriminate on any basis (including, but not limited to, political affiliation and sexual orientation) not related to the applicable educational requirements for students or the applicable job requirements for employees.
+The university emphasizes the dignity and equality common to all persons and adheres to a strict non-discrimination policy regarding the treatment of individual faculty, staff, and students.
+In accord with federal law and applicable Missouri statutes, the university does not discriminate on the basis of race, color, national origin (including ancestry, or any other subcategory of national origin recognized by applicable law), religion, sex (including marital status, family status, pregnancy, sexual orientation, gender identity, gender expression, or any other subcategory of sex recognized by applicable law), age, disability, veteran status, genetic information, or any other basis protected by applicable law in employment or in any program or activity offered or sponsored by the university.
+Sex discrimination encompasses sexual harassment, which includes sexual violence, and is strictly prohibited by Title IX of the Education Amendments of 1972.

-The University maintains a grievance procedure incorporating due process available to any person who believes he or she has been discriminated against.
-Missouri State University is an Equal Opportunity/Affirmative Action employer.
-Inquiries concerning the grievance procedure, Affirmative Action Plan, or compliance with federal and state laws and guidelines should be addressed to the Equal Opportunity Officer, Office for Institutional Equity and Compliance, 901 South National Avenue, Springfield, Missouri 65897, email@example.com, 417-836-4252, or to the Office for Civil Rights.
+The university maintains a grievance procedure incorporating due process available to any person who believes he or she has been discriminated against.
+Missouri State University is an Equal Opportunity/Affirmative Action/Minority/Female/Veterans/Disability employer.
+Inquiries concerning the complaint/grievance procedure related to sex discrimination, including sexual harassment and sexual assault, should be addressed to the Title IX Coordinator, Carrington Hall 205, 901 S. National Ave., Springfield, Missouri 65897, JillPatterson@missouristate.edu, 417-836-8506, or to the Office for Civil Rights.
+All other inquiries concerning the grievance procedure, Affirmative Action Plan, or compliance with federal and state laws and guidelines should be addressed to the Equal Opportunity Officer, Office for Institutional Equity and Compliance, Park Central Office Building, Suite 111, Springfield, Missouri 65897, email@example.com, 417-836-4252, or to the Office for Civil Rights.
 (Res.
 Board Policies No. 70-11; Bd.
 Min.
 10-28-11.)

 The best way to prevent sexual harassment is through awareness and education.
 This policy is aimed at increasing awareness regarding sexual harassment by making available information, education, and guidance on the subject.
 The following definition of sexual harassment is included in this policy.